YaleSTC/reservations/README.md

 **IMPORTANT**
 You will need to generate a fresh secret key for cookie encryption and signing.
 Run `rake secret` and paste the output into `config/intializers/secret_token.rb`.
 Do not make this key available to the public, otherwise anyone will be able to sign on as anyone to Reservations.

-You will need to also configure the email config in `config/environments/production.rb`.
+You will also need to configure the email links config in `config/environments/production.rb`.
 Replace `example.com` with the relevant hostname.
 This will allow links in emails to point to the correct places.

 Further Documentation